Just because grain-based processed foods don’t contain wheat doesn’t mean they are good for you.

 The MAF Method focuses on eliminating processed and junk foods, and finding your own level of carbohydrate tolerance.

-Toxins aside, grain-based gluten-free products have never been a healthier choice.
-Most are highly processed, are higher in total carbs, and have higher glycemic indexes than comparable wheat products.
-Many contain added sugar and other unhealthy ingredients.
+Many people have the misconception that gluten-free products are a healthier choice than those made from wheat.
+However, most are highly processed, higher in total carbs, have higher glycemic indexes than comparable wheat products, and contain other unhealthy ingredients.

 Most grain products tend to be a high concentration of carbs.
 Eating carbs like this causes the body to produce more insulin, which in turns promotes fat storage and sugar-burning at the expenses of fat-burning.
 That’s why grain foods are a significant contributor to the overfat pandemic.

 If you wish to cut grains from your diet, consider that breads, cakes, pancakes and even desserts can be made using healthier alternatives like ground almonds and coconut flour.